idsimponi/santri-registration/README.md

 ## Installation and Usage
  - Clone this GitHub repository.
  - Install dependencies by running composer install.
- - Set up the database and initiate migrations with 'php artisan migrate'.
+ - Set up the database and initiate migrations with 'php artisan migrate --seed'.
  - Start the server with php artisan serve and visit http://127.0.0.1:8000 to access the application.

 ## License